MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-04.md

 ## Congratulations

-In this tutorial, you learned how to position objects in the scene relative to the user and how to use MRTK's Grid Object Collection feature to organize object in a collection.
+In this tutorial, you learned how to position objects in the scene relative to the user and how to use MRTK's Grid Object Collection feature to organize objects in a collection.

 [Next Tutorial: 5.
 Creating dynamic content using Solvers](mr-learning-base-05.md)